AI Workflow Engines

 Operational workflows that reach production, governed end to end

-The document-heavy operational work that runs on a cadence — financial close and account reconciliation, invoice and AP processing, intelligent document intake, and the reporting built on top of them — delivered as production systems rather than pilots that never ship.
-Approval gates and a complete audit trail are built in where governance requires them.
-The same engines run in any operations-heavy business — regulated or not, within the five verticals or beyond.
-Seven productized engines sit underneath; you contract for the outcome, not the tooling.
+Financial close and reconciliation, invoice and AP processing, document intake, and the reporting built on them — delivered as production systems rather than pilots, in any operations-heavy business, regulated or not.
+Seven productized engines with approval gates and a complete audit trail sit underneath; you contract for the outcome, not the tooling.

 For mid-market operators Approval gates + audit trail when required Productized, retainer-based